bierschi/ComunioScore/README.md

 <pre><code>
 sudo adduser &lt;user&gt; syslog
 </code></pre>
-to apply this change, log out and log in again and check with the command `groups`
+to apply this change, log out and log in again and check with the command `groups` <br>

+To use pythons build in sqlite database, leave the `[database]` section in the config file empty

 ## Changelog
 All changes and versioning information can be found in the [CHANGELOG](https://github.com/bierschi/ComunioScore/blob/master/CHANGELOG.rst)